will-clarke/wclarke.net/src/posts/jq-is-a-cool-tool.md

 ---
-title: "jq is a cool tool"
+title: jq is a cool tool
 date: 2018-06-08
 tags: bash unix
 ---